tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 lang: en
 author: jordantuwiner
 permalink: "/kb/how-to-buy-bitcoin/"
-seotitle: "How to Buy Bitcoin or Get Bitcoin"
+seotitle: "How to Buy Bitcoin or Get Bitcoin Fast & Easy"
 title: "How to Buy Bitcoin"
 faq: howtobuybitcoin
 categories: